Eklund2012/minimal-portfolio/README.md

 # Minimal Portfolio
-A sleek and minimal portfolio website built with React and Tailwind CSS.
+A minimal portfolio website built with React and Tailwind CSS.

 ## Features
 - Responsive design for mobile and desktop